kumahq/kuma/docs/cmd/kumactl/HELP.md

       --tls-kds-global-server-secret string         Secret that contains tls.crt, key.crt for protecting cross cluster communication
       --tls-kds-remote-client-secret string         Secret that contains ca.crt which was used to sign KDS Global server.
 Used for CP verification
       --use-node-port                               use NodePort instead of LoadBalancer
+      --without-kubernetes-connection               install without connection to Kubernetes cluster.
+This can be used for initial Kuma installation, but not for upgrades
       --zone string                                 set the Kuma zone name

 Global Flags: